gtiwari-bidmc/LD_Score_Estimation_wiki/Partitioned-Heritability.md

 ##Overview
-In this tutorial, you will partition the heritability of schizophrenia by functional category, using the baseline model.
+In this tutorial, you will partition the heritability of BMI by functional category, using the baseline model.
 We will assume you have already followed the instructions in the [README](https://github.com/bulik/ldsc) for dowloading and installing `python` and `ldsc`.

 ##Step 1: Download the data